xlladdins/xll/README.md

 ## Add-in Functions

-To register a C/C++ function that can be called from Excel create an `AddIn` object that has information Excel requires.
+To register a C/C++ function that can be called from Excel create an `AddInX` object that has information Excel needs to register your
+_function_: the return type, the C/C++ function name, the Excel name, and a list of _arguments_ with their type, name, and short description.
+You can optionally specify _function help_ for the Function Wizard and the _category_ Excel should use.
+You can also provide a link to a _help topic_ if you have that.

 ```C++
 #include <cmath>